ibm-z-oss-oda/python_ai_toolkit_zos/docs/secure_toolkit_access.md

 An additional layer of security can be achieved by using IBM as a 3rd party provider for the packages that make up the Toolkit.
 The Python community had the foresight to separate the protocol for pip/pypi communication from the actual server that stores and delivers the packages.
-This allowed the Toolkit development team to create a pypi server with the Toolkit content.
+This allowed the Toolkit development team to create a secure pypi server with the Toolkit content.
 You can see in example 1 above that the numpy package was downloaded from
 ```downloads.pyaitoolkit.ibm.net```, which is hosted in the IBM Cloud.

 In addition to knowing that the Toolkit development team follows all of the steps outlined in the